RBMHTechnology/eventuate/README.md

 case class ConditionalCommand(condition: VectorTime, cmd: Any)
 ```

-Their processing is delayed until an EA's or EV's `lastTimestamp` is greater than or equal (`>=`) the specified `condition`.
+Their processing is delayed until an EA's or EV's `lastVectorTimestamp` is greater than or equal (`>=`) the specified `condition`.
 Hence, conditional commands can help to achieve read-your-write consistency across EAs and EVs (and even across sites), for example.

 Example application
 -------------------